cadia-lvl/WebRICE/README.md

 ## Usage
 TODO: write usage when we have an npm package and plugins

-A demo of WebRICE can be found [here](https://cadia-lvl.github.io/WebRICE/) once this repo is public.
+A demo of WebRICE can be found at [https://cadia-lvl.github.io/WebRICE](https://cadia-lvl.github.io/WebRICE/) once this repo is public.

 ## Contributing
 Use the following linters: eslint and stylelint.
+They will be run on every pull request.
+This project is mainly written in TypeScript.
-Make sure your JavaScript follows the [Google JavaScript style guide](https://google.github.io/styleguide/jsguide.html), and the [MDN HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference).
+Make sure your TypeScript follows the [Google JavaScript style guide](https://google.github.io/styleguide/jsguide.html), and the [MDN HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference).
 Also, validate the generated HTML5 with: https://validator.w3.org/